KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ```

 ### Method: `magenta`
-Sets the input's green channel values to zero, and averages the remaining channel colors for each pixel
+**(Color channels filter)** Sets the input's green channel values to zero, and averages the remaining channel colors for each pixel

 Creates an ActionObject for the `average-channels` primitive function.